zarr-conventions/zarr-conventions-spec/FAQ.md

   - The Convention remains valid for existing data even if deprecated.
 Tools should handle deprecated Conventions gracefully, potentially with warnings.

 - What if my `schema_url` or `spec_url` becomes unavailable?
-  - Convention authors should use stable hosting for URLs (e.g., GitHub releases, permanent DOIs).
+  - The recommend inclusion of a UUID provides guaranteed consistency regardless of the `schema_url` and `spec_url`s availability.
+Convention authors should also use stable hosting for URLs (e.g., GitHub releases, permanent DOIs).
 Tools consuming Conventions should implement caching strategies and graceful degradation when URLs are temporarily unavailable.
-The Convention properties remain valid even if the identifier URL is unreachable.
-Convention authors may register a new Convention conveying similar information if an identifying URL is irreconcilably lost, and should coordinate with downstream libraries about the change.
+The Convention properties remain valid even if the schema and/or spec URL is unreachable.
+Convention authors may register a new Convention conveying similar information if an identifying URL is irreconcilably lost and a UUID was not defined, and should coordinate with downstream libraries about the change.

 ## Discovery and Governance